StefanBratanov/chotto/README.md

               [--server-port=<serverPort>]
 Ethereum's Power of Tau client implementation written in Java
       --auth-callback-endpoint=<authCallbackEndpoint>
-                             The URL of this process which will be used as an authentication callback endpoint.
-Specify this
+                             The URL of the server which is started by this process.
+Specify this option ONLY if you decide to login from a browser on a different computer.
-                               option ONLY if you decide to login from a browser on a different computer.
                                Make sure the URL is accessible from that browser.
       --authentication=<provider>
                              The authentication provider which will be used for logging in.
 Valid values: Ethereum, Github